litedefi/docs/content/litepaper.md

 ## Conclusion

-Oikos has already delivered one of the most complex and useful protocols built on Ethereum to date.
+Oikos has already delivered one of the most complex and useful protocols built on Tron to date.
 But the potential for censorship-resistant synthetic assets is still largely untapped.
 Further improvements to the mechanism as well as functional upgrades and new Synths will vastly increase the utility of the platform.
 Movement to a decentralised governance process will also reduce systemic risk and increase the long term viability of the project.